-- Role of Faculty in Tenure-System Searches & Selection.
-All members of the 4.4 Department's Full-time Faculty have a duty to engage in the search and selection process from the beginning of the campus-interview phase through the meeting at which the Faculty rank the acceptable finalists.
-In order to fulfill that duty, the Faculty should inform themselves by reviewing candidates' application materials and attending candidates' public sessions. - Conflicts of Interest.
-A real or perceived conflict of interest between an 4.5 applicant and a Faculty member engaged in the search process must be disclosed and must be managed, mitigated, or eliminated.
-The principles underlying the above prescription include: - Neither professional nor personal relationships between applicants and evaluators should influence the selection decision.
+Role of Faculty in Tenure-System Searches & Selection.
+All tenure-system 4.4 members of the Department's Faculty have a duty to engage in the search and selection process from the beginning of the campus-interview phase through the meeting at which the Faculty rank the acceptable finalists.
+In order to fulfill that duty, the Faculty should inform themselves by reviewing candidates' application materials and attending candidates' public sessions.
+The Department's non-tenure-system faculty are welcome to similarly engage in the search and selection process but they do not have a duty to do

-- Neither professional nor personal relationships between applicants and evaluators should appear to influence the selection decision. - When such relationships exist, the evaluator must disclose the relationship.
+- so; they are also welcome to join with the tenure-system Faculty in deliberating the ranking of the finalists but may not vote on that ranking. - 4.5 Conflicts of Interest.
+A real or perceived conflict of interest between an applicant and a Faculty member engaged in the search process must be disclosed and must be managed, mitigated, or eliminated.
+The principles underlying the above prescription include: - Neither professional nor personal relationships between applicants and evaluators should influence the selection decision. - Neither professional nor personal relationships between applicants and evaluators should appear to influence the selection decision. - When such relationships exist, the evaluator must disclose the relationship.

-Management, mitigation, or elimination of such conflicts should occur as
+Management, mitigation, or elimination of such conflicts should occur as follows, using the guidelines from the UMass Office of Equal Opportunity and Diversity for definitions of relationships: